Community reinforcement approach and family training: Communication

 "The overarching goals for the strategies for communicating are to help decrease defensiveness on the part of the loved one that you are speaking to, and increase the chances that your message is really going to be heard—so, increasing the ability that you have to really get across the message that you want."
-In fact, the title of Robert J. Meyers' and Brenda L. Wolfe's book based on CRAFT is, Get Your Loved One Sober: Alternatives to Nagging, Pleading, and Threatening.

-"Consequences being in place is really important and helpful in terms of communicating your message, but it's also really important, maybe even more so, to be consistent in following through with those consequences and rewards."

 CRAFT view

-Although the majority of medical and legal professional bodies such as the World Health Organization, American Medical Association and the American Bar Association all state that alcoholism is a disease that is demonstrated by brain abnormalities, contrary assessments exist.
-Dr. Gene Heyman and others assert alcoholism is not a progressive, incurable disease.
-See disease theory of alcoholism for a full discussion.
-The diagnostic assessment of alcoholism in someone can include an assessment of co-morbidity with conditions such as mental illness, and domestic violence.
+The majority of medical and legal professional bodies such as the World Health Organization, American Medical Association, and the American Bar Association state that alcoholism is a disease, demonstrated by changes in brain chemistry.
+However, Dr. Gene Heyman and others assert that alcoholism is not a disease.
+The disease theory of alcoholism asserts this as well.
+The diagnostic assessment of alcoholism in someone can include an assessment of co-morbidity with conditions such as mental illness and domestic violence.

 From SMART Recovery, section: Family & Friends:

-The CRAFT program uses a variety of interventions based on functional assessment including a module to prevent domestic violence.
+The CRAFT program uses a variety of interventions based on functional assessment, including a module to prevent domestic violence.

 Intervention

-"There are questions about the long-term effectiveness of interventions for those addicted to drugs or alcohol.
-A study examining addicts who had undergone a classic intervention, known as the Johnson Intervention, found that they had a higher relapse rate than any other method of referral to outpatient Alcohol and Other Drug treatment".
+A study examining addicts who had undergone a classic intervention, known as the Johnson Intervention, found a higher relapse rate than any other method of referral to outpatient alcohol and other drug treatment.

-Smith, Campos-Melady and Meyers describe the Johnson intervention as uncomfortable for many CSOs: “The Al-Anon approach's emphasis upon detaching from the substance abuser is unappealing to many CSOs.
-On the other end of the spectrum is the Johnson Institute Intervention: a "surprise party" in which the IP is confronted by family members and a therapist with the objective of getting the IP to enter treatment.
-When the intervention is actually carried out, it often results in a high rate of engagement in treatment, and yet only a small number of CSOs who begin the program ever follow through with the intervention (Liepman, Nirenberg, & Begin, 1989; Miller et al., 1999), and many report feeling uncomfortable with its confrontational nature” (Barber & Gilbertson, 1997).

-Research suggests that CRAFT has had significantly greater success than the Johnson Intervention method or Al-Anon/Alateen, as far as engaging loved ones in treatment.
+Smith, Campos-Melady and Meyers describe the Johnson Intervention as uncomfortable for many CSOs:“The Al-Anon approach's emphasis upon detaching from the substance abuser is unappealing to many CSOs.
+On the other end of the spectrum is the Johnson Institute Intervention: a 'surprise party' in which the IP is confronted by family members and a therapist with the objective of getting the IP to enter treatment.
+When the intervention is actually carried out, it often results in a high rate of engagement in treatment, and yet only a small number of CSOs who begin the program ever follow through with the intervention (Liepman, Nirenberg, & Begin, 1989; Miller et al., 1999), and many report feeling uncomfortable with its confrontational nature” (Barber & Gilbertson, 1997).Research suggests that CRAFT has been more effective than the Johnson Intervention method or Al-Anon/Alateen in engaging resistant individuals with substance use disorders in treatment.
+However, it is important to note that Al-Anon and Alateen do not aim to directly address the person with substance abuse issues; rather, their focus is on supporting those affected by a loved one's substance use.